faithoflifedev/easy_onvif_workspace/tool/README.md

 * PTZ:
   * not tested

-&#x00B3; The following are not implemented for the GX728MF-IR28:
+&#x00B3; The GX728MF-IR28 does not support the following commands:
 * Device Management:
   * `GetSystemUris`
 * Media1: